What is Best Practice?

 Achieving Best Practice

-We know that Best Practice means finding – and using – the best ways of working to achieve your organizations objectives.
-It involves keeping up to date with the ways that successful organizations operate and measuring your ways of working against those used by the market leaders.
+We know that Best Practice means finding – and using – the best ways of working to achieve your organisations’ objectives.
+It involves keeping up to date with the ways that successful organisations operate and measuring your ways of working against those used by the market leaders.

 - Benchmarking – learning from and through the experience of others

-- Standards – Best practice through achievement of standards
+- Standards – Best practice through the achievement of standards

 But does this really stack up?